OVSICORI-UNA/tonus/example/README.md

 ## 1. Detecion and processing

 In this section we detect and automatically process tonal coda events with many spectral peaks from Turrialba volcano.
+This is a two step process, first we detect the events, then we process their waveforms.

 ### 1.1.
 Detect events